ClassNotFoundException vs NoClassDefFoundError

 public static Connection getConnection(String db_url,String user_name,String password)

 connection = DriverManager.getConnection(db_url,user_name,password);

 catch (Exception e)

-It’s worth to mention that ClassNotFoundException is a checked exception, which means that eclipse or any other IDE would ask the developer to handle it explicitly at compile time.
+It’s worth to mention that ClassNotFoundException is a checked exception, which means that eclipse or any other IDE would ask the developer to handle it explicitly at the compile time.

 This error is thrown when an application tries to use a class using new operation or through a static call but the class definition doesn’t exist in the classpath.

 Ideally, IDE wouldn’t compile an application if a specific class is not found in the classpath.
 So this error means that the requested class was found during the compile time but missed at runtime.

 - Your application uses a class A which doesn’t exist in the classpath.